fathi129/Surfs_up/README.md

 - Overall, the weather in December and June are very similar, although December has a broader range of results, with its high being close to June but low well below June.
 June and December will be appropriate months to open surfing and ice cream shops as the average temperature difference between both the months are 4 degrees F.
 **Additional queries that could be run include**:
 - We could calculate the Precipitation difference between June and December to determine which one has more rainy weather.
-We could see the average rainfall is 14% in June by seeing the precipitation results.<br>
+We could see the average rainfall is 14% in June and in December it was 22% by seeing the precipitation results.<br>

 |    ***June Precipitation Histogram***          |    ***December Precipitation Histogram***   |
 |  --------------------------------------------  |    -----------------------------------------|